bright-dev/bright/doc/source/runtime.rst

 ================
 Common Workflows
 ================
-Below are some comon workflows that are used in to run char in various modes.
+Below are some common workflows that are used in to run char in various modes.

 Initialize a reactor::